Home > Tours > Middle East Tours > Egypt Tours > Family Egyptian Sphinx, Pyramids & Nile River

 Itinerary

 Cairo is situated mainly on the east bank of the Nile.
-This morning we take a short drive to Giza, to visit one of the seven ancient wonders of the world, the Pyramids, among the most impressive man-made spectacles in the world.
+This morning, we'll take a short drive to Giza, to visit one of the seven ancient wonders of the world, the Pyramids, among the most impressive man-made spectacles in the world.
 Here, you can opt to venture inside one of the main pyramids or take in the Solar Boat Museum, designed to transport the Pharaoh's soul to the afterlife.
 The complex includes the Sphinx, a crouching lion with a human head carved from solid rock and the splendid Granite Temple.

-Aswan is Egypt's most southerly city, traditionally regarded as the frontier post of Upper Egypt.
-Sited on the east bank, it stands just below the First Cataract and is the meeting point of Arab culture with Nubia and black Africa.
-Today we explore Aswan and the surrounding area.
 Our early arrival allows us time to take an excursion to the Philae Temple marooned on a picturesque island, having been relocated when the original site was flooded following completion of the Aswan dam.
 The temple is adorned with beautifully carved pylons containing some of Egypt's finest carvings.
 We travel to the island and back on a small motorboat.

 Returning to our hotel around lunch time, the afternoon is free to relax and enjoy the swimming pool which lies almost directly on the banks of the Nile offering great views of boats and local life.
 Alternatively, you may wish to explore the vibrant local bazaar just a short walk away.
 Packed full of exotic spices, leather goods and richly decorated crafts it's an ideal place to spend a couple of hours.
-Stay: Obelisk Nile Hotel (Comfortable) (B)
+Stay: Obelisk Nile Hotel Aswan (or similar) (Comfortable) (B)

-Traditional felucca additional information: A felucca is a traditional sailboat used in Egypt, the primary mode of transport on the mighty Nile river and unchanged over the centuries.
-Feluccas rely entirely on the breeze to make their way up the Nile, typically the breeze picks up during the day and tails off at night, making for a relaxing and tranquil way to travel as we watch life unfold along the river banks.
+A felucca is a traditional sailboat used in Egypt, the primary mode of transport on the mighty Nile River and unchanged over the centuries.
+Feluccas rely entirely on the breeze to make their way up the Nile, typically the breeze picks up during the day and tails off at night, making for a relaxing and tranquil way to travel as we watch life unfold along the riverbanks.

-Arguably Egypt's most well known site, this morning we rise early to visit the world famous Valley of the Kings, most well known as the burial site of Tutankhamun discovered in 1922 by British Egyptology Howard Carter, along with another 62 royal tombs.
+Arguably Egypt's most well-known site, this morning we rise early to visit the world famous Valley of the Kings, most well known as the burial site of Tutankhamun discovered in 1922 by British Egyptology Howard Carter, along with another 62 royal tombs.
 Our visit includes entrance to three of the tombs which will be decided on the day, as many are periodically closed for resting and renovation to protect them.
 After the three, there will be an option to pay a supplement to visit Tutankhamun's tomb.

 Our next stop is the Temple of Hatshepsut.
 Pharaoh Hatshepsut is believed to be the most successful reigning female power of Egypt, no mean feat during Ancient Egyptian times, and was buried alongside her male counterparts in the Valley of the Kings.
 Historians throughout modern history offer contrasting information about her reign but walking into the shadow of Hatshepsut's immense temple, which is built into the limestone rock face on Luxor's West Bank, is a key symbol of her achievements.
 The structure is unexpectedly modern by design and was once linked directly with Karnak Temple on the East Bank.

 Continuing our exploration of the west bank, we visit the striking Habu temple, one of the less visited sites on the west bank and very much underrated.
-The temple complex is dominated by the highly decorated and well preserved funeral temple of Ramses III depicting scenes of conquests and famous battles.
+The temple complex is dominated by the highly decorated and well-preserved funeral temple of Ramses III depicting scenes of conquests and famous battles.
 The complex also houses the Temple of Amun, built by Hatshepsut and Tuthmosis III.
 With the backdrop of the village in the foreground and the Theban hills behind its fitting end to our morning of visiting some of Egypt's best preserved ancient sites.

 A home cooked lunch is included today at a local family's house on the west bank.
 Sample traditional dishes such as okra stew, koshari made with rice, lentils, pasta and chickpeas and tagen, a rich tasty tomato based dish, all served with delicious freshly baked bread.
-After lunch we head back to our hotel, with time to relax for the rest of the afternoon to take a dip in the hotel pool or take a stroll to the lively markets in Luxor.
-Stay: Pyramisa Isis Luxor (Comfortable) (B/L)

-This morning it is possible to take an optional hot air balloon rise over Luxor, the Valley of the Kings and the Temples of Antiquities on the West Bank.
-Pick up will be from your hotel between 0430 and 0500.
-See the budgeting section for more details.
 We check out of our hotel and drive to the stunning Temple of Karnak in Luxor.
 Dating from around 2000 BC, the scale and grandeur of Karnak is amazing.
 It covers an area the size of 10 European cathedrals and the 134 pillars of its Hypostyle Hall are a wonder to behold.
 After our guided tour around the complex we will have additional time to explore the halls and ornate carvings.

 After our visit here we depart the Nile Valley and head east to the shores of the Red Sea.
 Crossing the barren mountains of the Eastern Desert we drive to the town of Hurghada, where we will enjoy the delights of a marine wonderland in stark contrast to the desert scenery that surrounds it.
 There is time to relax and enjoy the dazzling waters immediately outside our hotel.
 The journey time today is approximately four hours.